 Motivation and memory are not just temporary states of mind.
 The best way to maintain them is through positive reinforcement.
 Whenever you observe employees using skills and information from their training, give them due recognition.
 Reward employees who do this consistently over time.
 Take advantage of routine meetings to review expected behaviors and call out recent examples who met these expectations.

 Getting training to stick is an ongoing battle, but knowing a little bit about how the human mind works can go a long way toward helping employees retain and use that information.

-Learn more about memory and productivity improvement techniques with a free 15-day trial of our HSI LMS and get the most out of your training efforts.
+Learn more about memory and productivity improvement techniques by requesting a free trial of our HSI LMS and get the most out of your training efforts.

 - If you are planning to update existing training content, this blog will offer more helpful tips: "Fresh Content Matters, Here's Why."